riya-kaurav/credex-audit/ARCHITECTURE.md

 - **Server components** for the landing page mean zero JS sent to client for static content
 - **Dynamic routes** (`/results/[auditId]`) handle shareable URLs natively
-- **API routes** available for lead storage and future Anthropic API integration
+- **API routes** used for audit processing and lead capture — keeps service role key server-side only
 - **Vercel deployment** is one command with zero config
 - TypeScript support is first-class